thunlp/attribute_charge/README.md

 # Few-Shot Charge Prediction with Discriminative Legal Attributes
 Source code and datasets of COLING2018 paper: "Few-Shot Charge Prediction with Discriminative Legal Attributes". [(pdf)](http://thunlp.org/~tcc/publications/coling2018_attribute.pdf)
 ## Dataset
-Please download the dataset [here](https://pan.baidu.com/s/1JQaAnx6tcClF0k7iU7r3_Q), and  put the folder "data" under this directory.
+Please download the small dataset [here](https://pan.baidu.com/s/1JQaAnx6tcClF0k7iU7r3_Q), and  put the folder "data" under this directory.
 It contains following files:

 * words.vec: Pre-trained word embeddings, each line contains a word and its embedding.
 * attributes: The legal attributes for each charge.